Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising: Methods

-Liu \textit{et al.} \cite{liu2021global} demonstrated significant performance improvements over the CBAM \cite{woo2018cbam} and BAM \cite{park2018bam} modules.
+Our previous GAM model \cite{liu2021global} demonstrated significant performance improvements over the CBAM \cite{woo2018cbam} and BAM \cite{park2018bam} modules.
 However, the number of parameters increases significantly as the model size grows.
-To address this, we replace the original $7 \times 7$ convolution kernel with a more lightweight $1 \times 1$ convolution, effectively reducing the number of parameters.
-To compensate for the reduced receptive field and to capture broader spatial patterns and contextual features, we adopt an (inverse) pixel shuffle operation as proposed in \cite{shi2016real}.
-Fig. \ref{ESGA}a shows the overview structure.
+To address this, we propose an efficient spatial attention module and replace the original $7 \times 7$ convolution kernel with a more lightweight $1 \times 1$ convolution, effectively reducing the number of parameters.
+To compensate for the reduced receptive field and to capture broader spatial patterns and contextual features, we propose a receptive field compensation (RFC) operation, which is an (inverse) pixel shuffle operation in \cite{shi2016real}, and a corresponding receptive field restoration (RFR) operation.
+Fig. \ref{HSANet} shows RFC, RFR, spatial efficient attention module as well as the EGAM-S module, and Eq. (\ref{ESGA_c}) and Eq. (\ref{eq_ESGA}) show details.
 Specifically, let the input feature be $F_{1} \in \mathbb{R}^{N\times H\times W\times C}$.
-For channel attention, we employ an encoder-decoder MLP structure to enhance channel-wise information interaction (Fig. \ref{ESGA}b), which is formulated as follows:
+For channel attention, we employ an encoder-decoder MLP structure to enhance channel-wise information interaction, which is formulated as follows:

 where, $L_{1}$ stands for a linear layer with weight, $W_{1} \in \mathbb{R}^{C\times C/r}$, while $L_{2}$ stands for a linear layer with weight, $W_{2} \in \mathbb{R}^{C/r\times C}$. $r$ is a compression ratio. $\circledast$ denotes element-wise multiplication.